ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ### Interaction at a Redirected URI {#interaction-redirect}

-When the end user is directed to an arbitrary URI through the ["redirect"](#response-interact-redirect) mode, the client instance facilitates opening the URI through the end user's web browser.
+When the end-user is directed to an arbitrary URI through the ["redirect"](#response-interact-redirect) mode, the client instance facilitates opening the URI through the end-user's web browser.
-The client instance could launch the URI through the system browser, provide a clickable link, redirect the user through HTTP response codes, or display the URI in a form the end user can use to launch such as a multidimensional barcode.
+The client instance could launch the URI through the system browser, provide a clickable link, redirect the user through HTTP response codes, or display the URI in a form the end-user can use to launch such as a multidimensional barcode.
 With this method, it is common (though not required) for the RO to be the same party as the end-user, since the client instance has to communicate the redirection URI to the end-user.

-In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end user as the RO and interactively provide consent.
+In many cases, the URI indicates a web page hosted at the AS, allowing the AS to authenticate the end-user as the RO and interactively provide consent.
 If the URI is hosted by the AS, the AS MUST determine the grant request being referenced from the URL value itself.
 If the URL cannot be associated with a currently active